Director of Deja vu Sake Company, Sake Samurai, WSET Level 3 Japanese Sake educator, and Kikizakeshi.

-“Lots of women are coming into the industry and they’re doing a fantastic job,” says Ochiai.
+“Lots of women are coming into the industry and they’re doing a fantastic job,” says Yukino.
 “I’m honoured to be one of them.
 Regardless of gender, I work in the industry because I love the product and I’m proud to promote the traditions from my home country.”
-Japanese-born Ochiai established Deja vu Sake Co in 2012 with her husband Andrew Cameron (co-owner of Deja vu Wine Co), inspired by a vision to introduce boutique and small-batch Japanese sake to Australia.

-Within five short years in business, the company has asserted itself as a leading importer of Japanese sake, as well as other famed Japanese exports including whisky and shochu.
+Within a few short years in business, the company has asserted itself as a leading importer of Japanese sake, as well as other famed Japanese exports including whisky and shochu.
 Unlike traditional importing channels, approximately 40% of Deja vu’s sales are retail-driven rather than incurred through traditional Japanese restaurant trade.